djordjedjukic/telemetry-data-hub/README.md

 Dependency injection is something that can be improved.

 Integration tests are also missing.
 My approach is that the test's entry point is an endpoint.

+I wanted to add swagger, but I had some strange issues, so I skipped it for now.

 I am using a test instance for Raven and you can see the data here after you run the project: http://live-test.ravendb.net/studio/index.html#databases/documents?&database=telemetry-test